MattiaSparacino/GitTutorial/README.md

 ### Creating Your Project Directory

-First, let's create a dedicated directory for our project:
+First, let's create a  directory for the project:

 ```bash
 mkdir python_calculator